-Kitchen ideas, always have to be practical above all else; they have to work around your life and how you use your space, but, obviously we think it is equally important that they look super stylish too.
+Kitchen ideas, above all else, have to be practical.
+They have to work around your life and how you use your space, but, obviously, we think it is equally important that they look super stylish too.

 Here you will find everything from small DIY jobs you can tackle in a day, to bigger looks to create if you're starting your kitchen design from scratch.
 Or maybe you just want to look at some nice kitchen ideas?
 So keep scrolling for all our ideas, advice and gorgeous inspiration to take your kitchen look, to the next level.

 1. Update your kitchen cabinets with paint

 If you like the current layout of your kitchen and the 'bones' of your cabinets are perfectly fine, but you just aren't keen on the colour or finish, painting them is the answer.
 Painting kitchen cabinets is honestly the quickest and cheapest way to make an old kitchen feel like a totally new space.
 You can do it yourself too – just follow our guide to painting kitchen cabinets.
 Make sure you use the best paint for kitchen cupboards too.

 2. Add colour and texture with a tiled wall

 Something else you can do to your current kitchen, or plan into your new kitchen design, is a completely tiled wall.
 Really practical in a kitchen, tiled walls are easy to clean and perfect for areas that get splashed a lot or get splattered while you're cooking, but they also can add so much interest and texture to a kitchen.
 See them as feature walls – to bring colour and even pattern into the room.

 3. Retile a splashback for a pop of colour